 Delay in Process

 Jury Management will notify you of any delays as information becomes available.
 You should be prepared to wait.
 You may wish to bring a book, needlework, or other small hobbies to work on during those breaks.
 However, the courts request no newspapers be brought to the courthouse, and that you not read about or listen to any media publications about any court cases from the time you receive your summons until you have completed your jury duty term.

 Jury fees are set by the County Commissioners of each county.
 Spokane County's current fee is $10.00 per day of service.
 Mileage is paid at the State's current rate per mile.
 Payroll is processed weekly, and jury checks should be received within three weeks of the service date.
 If a juror serves during the second week of the jury term, a second check will be issued.

 Social Security Number

-Jury fees are reportable on income tax returns under "other income"; however, no IRS forms will be sent to jurors unless they have received over $600 from jury duty.
+Jury fees are reportable on income tax returns under other income; however, no IRS forms will be sent to jurors unless a juror has received over $600 from jury duty.

 If a juror is receiving unemployment benefits, the $10.00 jury fee for each day will be subtracted from the unemployment benefits received for that week.
 The juror may need to provide a verification of juror days.
 Benefits will only decrease for those days that you report for jury duty.
 A juror is expected to seek employment on days when he/she is not serving as a juror during that two-week term.
 See www.esd.wa.gov